julienvollering/DSMdepth/ms/ms.md

 We used Random Forests (RF) to predict peat depth at both sites.
 RF is a tree-based ensemble machine learning algorithm that builds many decision trees on bootstrapped samples of the training data, randomly subsets predictors in the trees, and averages the predictions of the trees [@breimanRandomForests2001].
-We chose RF because it can handle complex interactions between predictors, is robust to overfitting, and generally shows higher performance in digital soil mapping applications than other algorithms [@beguinPredictingSoilProperties2017; @nussbaumEvaluationDigitalSoil2018; @lamichhaneDigitalSoilMapping2019].
+We chose RF because it can handle complex interactions between predictors, is robust to overfitting, and generally shows higher performance in DSM applications than other algorithms [@beguinPredictingSoilProperties2017; @nussbaumEvaluationDigitalSoil2018; @lamichhaneDigitalSoilMapping2019].
 It is suited for use on relatively small training data sets and its predictions can be interrogated to learn about predictor importance [@khaledianSelectingAppropriateMachine2020].
 Evaluating variable importance in a maximally-predictive model aligns with the aim of this study.